angelnolasco/project-4-frontend/README.md

 Getting Started: trello - https://trello.com/b/mVzRnQbV/project-4  Netlify - https://timely-conkies-6ffe8a.netlify.app/

-Unsolved Problems: not a big fun of the css
+Unsolved Problems: not a big fun of the css / I wasn't able to place all the input text boxes inside a hamburger menu.

 Future Enhancements: user can sign in/out and pin location on hikes